gvwilson/thirdbit/src/fiction/madica/index.md

 "Yes, Mr. Poudell," she said obediently.

-"And we shouldn't---wait, what's that *cat* doing there?"
+"And we shouldn't—wait, what's that *cat* doing there?"

 Madica glanced out the window and gulped.
 There, on a branch of the cottonwood tree that sheltered the playground, sat a single black cat.